WICG/declarative-partial-updates/patching-explainer.md

 ### Custom highlights integration

-Named ranges created by marker nodes are similar to the named highlights created by the [custom highlights API](https://drafts.csswg.org/css-highlight-api-1/).
-For declarative highlights, a possible direction is named `<!start>` and `<!end>` nodes together with a CSS rule to specify the highlight priority and type.
+Named ranges created by processing instructions are similar to the named highlights created by the [custom highlights API](https://drafts.csswg.org/css-highlight-api-1/).
+For declarative highlights, a possible direction is named `<?start>` and `<?end>` processing instructions together with a CSS rule to specify the highlight priority and type.

 See https://github.com/w3c/csswg-drafts/issues/13381 for discussion.

 ## DOM Parts integration

-[DOM Parts](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/DOM-Parts.md) could make use of marker nodes to annotate ranges created by the "{{}}" syntax, so that the ranges are represented in the DOM and not just in the `<template>` and JS APIs.
+[DOM Parts](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/DOM-Parts.md) could make use of processing instructions to annotate ranges created by the "{{}}" syntax, so that the ranges are represented in the DOM and not just in the `<template>` and JS APIs.

 ### Implicit markers